rnyell/postcss-props/readme.md

 default: `false`

 To control whether `@props` or `@dump` should be kept in the output or not.
-By eefault they are removed.
+By default they are removed.

 ## Limitations